scop/portecle/portecle/README.txt

 means that the Class-Path defined in portecle.jar's MANIFEST.MF will be used to locate all classes.
 You can also invoke Portecle by its "main" class, net.sf.portecle.FPortecle.
-This method allows you to use a Bouncy Castle Provider jar elsewhere on your filesystem.
+This method allows you to use a Bouncy Castle provider jar elsewhere on your filesystem.

 The following chapters contain examples how to run Portecle; all of the examples assume that the JRE/JRE "bin" directory has been added to